FranklinChen/baker-samefringe-rust/README.md

 Of course, there are more idiomatic and modular ways to write `same_fringe`.
 In Rust, one standard way would be to laboriously create an `Iterator` with manually managed state, to support controlled mutation if desired, just as in C++.

-Currently builds only on `nightly`.
+Currently builds only on `nightly`, but Rust 1.5 stable will eventually accept this code.